vdanday/RoundTable/README.md

 # Roundtable
 A platform to connect mentors and mentees, enabling skill-sharing and knowledge exchange.
-Find mentors in your area of interest or share your expertise with others!
+Find mentors in your area of interest or share your expertise with others!!